Jax Taylor On James Kennedy: ‘Pump Rules’ Star Hints Of Physical Abuse

 Jax Taylor isn’t a big fan of James Kennedy and he has been very vocal about how he wanted him fired from SUR and Vanderpump Rules.
 Taylor learned that James was performing at another club in Hollywood during last night’s episode of Vanderpump Rules and the group decided to go see him do his thing.
 While Tom Sandoval was there for James in the word of support, many of the other Vanderpump Rules stars only came to provoke him.
-Jax, Kristen Doute and Brian Carter were all present to see him do his thing and after he had performed, Kennedy got into an argument with Taylor.
+Jax, Kristen Doute, and Brian Carter were all present to see him do his thing and after he had performed, Kennedy got into an argument with Taylor.

 According to a new tweet, Jax Taylor is now revealing that he didn’t go to the show to get in a fight with James Kennedy.
 As Taylor’s girlfriend Brittany Cartwright pointed out on Vanderpump Rules, Jax was still on probation when he went to the club.
 He wasn’t allowed to get into a physical fight and get arrested, as he would land in jail.
 And this was something that Brittany didn’t want.